MicrosoftDocs/SupportArticles-docs/support/visualstudio/silverlight/application-exception-0xc0000094-vmware.md

 ## Cause

 When downloading a network resource using a client HTTP Stack, Silverlight tries to calculate the download speeds to adjust the buffer size.
-When running under VMWare, the time difference between start time and end time for a network operation is zero, causing a divide by zero exception.
+When running under VMware, the time difference between start time and end time for a network operation is zero, causing a divide by zero exception.

 ## Resolution